fumoboy007/DMPreferencesWindow/README.md

 - Safari-like animation when switching between preference panes.
 - Automatic window title updates based on the selected preference pane.
 - Restores the last viewed preference pane.
+- Automatically hides the toolbar if there is only one preference pane.

 ## Developer Features

 - Fully written in Swift.
 Higher confidence in code correctness.
 - Implement your preference panes using view controllers.
 - Use Auto Layout in your preference pane view controllers.
-- Optionally pre-select a preference pane before showing the preferences window (when linking to a preference pane).
+- Optionally pre-select a preference pane before showing the preferences window (e.g. when linking to a preference pane).
 - Easy to develop a new interaction mechanism for selecting preference panes (e.g. segmented control instead of toolbar).
 - Easy localization.